ablomm/ablomm-cpu/docs/assembler/expressions.md

 The assembler contains the ability to evaluate expressions at assembly time.

-These expressions do not have any cost in the runtime of the program.
+These expressions do not have any cost on the run time of the program.

 For example: